 The simplest CLV definition is – Profit a company can make of one customer over time.
 The longer a brand can keep a customer, the greater is the CLV.
 To grow the CLV, your customers should shop more frequently.
 Your customers should spend more money on your business.

-But what is the trick to make customers buy more and spend more?
+But what is the trick to making customers buy more and spend more?

-Delightful customer experience makes your customers happier and thereby result in more purchases.
+Delightful customer experience makes your customers happier and thereby results in more purchases.

 5. Customer Experience Develops Competitive Advantage

-High quality of customer service is a key method by which a business can differentiate itself from another business.
+High quality of customer service is a key method by which a business can differentiate itself from other businesses.
 A customer decides to keep coming back to you or to move to your competitor based on customer experience.